carolbezerra-dev/trybe-projects/1.WebDevelopment/6.Forms/README.md

 ### 18 - Validate that all fields have been completed by clicking on the "Register" button

-### 19 - Adicione um novo campo de texto no formulário se a pessoa usuária selecionar a opção "Personalizado" no campo Gênero
+### 19 - Text location on the form if a user selects the "Custom" option in the Gender field
 I removed this item in my final version of the project

 ### 20 - Replace the content of the container with the right-content class if the form is completely filled out and validated